Axual/ksml/docs/runners.md

 ## Introduction

-The core of KSML is a library that allows KSML Definition files to be parsed and translated into Kafka Streams topologies.
+The core of KSML is a library that allows KSML definition files to be parsed and translated into Kafka Streams topologies.
 Because we wanted to keep KSML low-overhead, KSML does not run these topologies itself.
-A runner was created to execute the generated topologies.
+A runner application is provided separately to execute the generated topologies.
-This runner supports plain Kafka connections, and contains an advanced configurations that helps running against Kafka clusters using namespacing.
+The runner supports plain Kafka connections, which can be configured using normal Kafka properties, and contains an advanced configurations that helps running against Kafka clusters using namespacing.

 Examples of runner configurations are shown below.